LouisJackman/language-x/README.md

 ## Detailed Proposals

 Accessibility levels:
-- Public, internal, and private; only public and internal have keywords.
+- Public and private; only public has a keyword.
 - Private level is default.

 Types: